Multisensory Play Environments Resource

 Leaf Multisensory Environment

-Environment suited to child who
+This environment suited to a child who

 likes to move around a lot with a short attention span and who likes lone time and could benefit from connecting with others more.